A Guide to Buying Stylish Sandals

 If you have narrow or wide feet then you know how frustrating it can be to find the ideal pair of shoes in the right size.
 Fortunately, the search is a lot easier with sandals.
 Whether you are searching for women's sandals to fit wide feet or men's sandals to fit narrow feet, the following are things to watch for:

 When you know which sandals are best suited for wide feet it can save you lots of searching time.
 Whether you are searching for sandals to keep your wide feet from pain, or would like to know which sandals make your feet appear smaller, it is the same answer; avoid sandals that have an upper and/or side covering.
 That can help to prevent your foot from pressing into the material and hurting eventually, and it avoids the appearance of a tight-fitting sandal with your feet having visible markings or a red foot.
-The ideal sandal style for women is the one that has a back/ankle strap with a toe post, those that women can’t wear while using an ankle brace Zenith, and for men the recommended sandal for wide feet has a top post with side straps and an open upper.
+The ideal sandal style for women is the one that has a back/ankle strap with a toe post, and for men the recommended sandal for wide feet has a top post with side straps and an open upper.

 When it comes to ill-fitting sandals, narrow feet have their own issues that they suffer from.
 It can be increased friction in between the sandals and your toes which may result in blisters or your feet lacking support.
 So in order to say you some time in looking for and trying sandals on that are not well-suited for you, here are the things you should look for.
 When it comes to women's sandals to wear on narrow feet, look for an adjustable covered upper that allows you to tighten your sandal above your foot; that will take the pressure from your toes in gripping its sole.
 Men also can choose this style, but they might be harder to find; so you can search for a non-adjustable upper that fits snuggly on the top of your foot, and that will help to prevent your sandal from dragging and preventing excess friction.